Chapter Five: The Templar Mosaic

 Isaac’s sight was failing, and he would often ask his friend to read him his favourite verses from the Torah.
 As Ebrulf struggled through the ancient Hebrew, the old man would sit there, quite still, eyes closed, and many were the times the young friar thought Isaac had dozed off, only to hear him suddenly chuckle and correct a mispronounced word.
 Sometimes, after Ebrulf had finished reading, Isaac would add a commentary of his own.
 It was those occasions that Ebrulf particularly treasured, for the old scholar would give familiar passages new, wondrous layers of meaning.

 Ebrulf once asked his friend how he had acquired such profound insights.
 Isaac smiled knowingly then told him that since time immemorial there had been an elect few from amongst his people whose path in life was to try and penetrate the great secrets that lay behind God and His creation.
 These men, the ba ’alei ha-sod, or ‘Masters of the Mystery’, were a race apart who devoted their entire lives to study, contemplation and prayer.
-They alone were allowed access to sacred texts denied all others, texts that were said to reveal truths too terrible to contemplate.
+They alone were allowed access to sacred texts denied all others, texts that were said to reveal truths almost too terrible to contemplate.
 As a young man he, Isaac, had been given some instruction from one such master, and the humble musings he was now sharing were but a faint glimmer of those teachings.
 In the light of his own revelatory experience Ebrulf was able to see how one of Isaac’s ‘humble musings’ led straight to the Mosaic of Truth.

 The pair had been discussing the passage from Exodus in which God gathered together the Children of Israel to give them His commandments.
 Isaac happened to mention that there was an old tradition in Judaism which held that when the Almighty addressed the multitude His words could be heard simultaneously in every language of the world.
 When Ebrulf asked why this was, Isaac explained it was necessary because man’s salvation lay in the restoration of the divine light, and that fell to all the sons of Noah.
 Seeing Ebrulf ’s puzzled look the old man added—equally cryptically—that only through the righteous actions of all men could the world ever be as God had intended it to be.